bridgelessqiu/Market-Simulation/README.md

   2.  ``orderbook`` module

-      The class for all bids and asks orders.
-It communicates with a market to add bids/asks, display the dataframe, and plots.
+      An orderbook contains all active bids and asks.
+It is used within a market to add bids/asks, display the collection of bids and ask, and plot the supply and demand curves.

   3. `pool` module